echoedinvoker/python/day20/185-move-snake/memo.md

 ![Alt try turn 1st segment](pic/08.jpg)

+- Obviously it is not working to just let the first segment change direction.
+But hard to image another solution...

 ### _Change the logic of moving_

+> So the logic of moving forward may have to be replaced with a different approach.

 ![Alt change the logic of moving](pic/09.jpg)

 ![Alt test it](pic/10.jpg)

+- After changing the forward logic, it is easy to change direction, just control the first segment and the following ones will follow naturally.